Apples, cinnamon, brown sugar, butter, and oats?

-To make it, you just layer sliced peeled apples that have been tossed with lemon juice and vanilla in a baking pan.
+- To make it, you just layer sliced peeled apples that have been tossed with lemon juice and vanilla in a baking pan.

-It's the crunchy topping that makes the apple crisp "crisp”.
+It's the crunchy topping that makes the apple crisp "crisp."
 The brown sugar, oatmeal, and butter topping mixture caramelizes while it bakes, giving you a blanked of crispy, caramel-y wonderfulness over the baked apple slices.